Home > Management > Project management > Is agility possible with outsourcing?

 The sprint deliverables (which can be understood as a sequence or mini-project over a short period at the heart of the overall project) then become a contractual element that seals the supplier's commitment.
 The onus is on the supplier to deliver the expected end result at the end of the two or three weeks of the sprint.

-With this diagram, we reinstall a work organization of the type waterfall.
+With this plan, we are reinstating a work organisation of the waterfall.
 An organisation in successive phases, with different teams taking exclusive responsibility.
 One is responsible for design, the other for acceptance, while coding is outsourced in between.

 This organisation in no way reflects the philosophy of agility.
 Agility is all about getting people to work together simultaneously business lines and IT specialists.
 Here, the teams of IT specialists don't even work together because some are employed by the customer, others by the supplier.

-Faced with this situation, we need to review the spirit of the contracts so that agility can develop., establish new governance and acculturate the purchasing department to agility.
-The client must trust its IT teams to appreciate the quality of the work carried out by the supplier and not just the resulting result.
+Faced with this situation, we need to review the spirit of the contracts so that agility can develop., lay a new governance and acculturate the purchasing department to agility.
+Customers must trust their IT teams to appreciate the quality of the work carried out by the supplier and not just the accepted result.

-Le new ORSYS seminar (Editor’s note: led by our expert trainer Alain Sacquet) presents the conditions for agile, collaborative and partnership contracting as well as the details of the three types of indicators at the heart of the new generation of agile contracts at scale.
-These new, engaging contracts allow customers and suppliers to collaborate simultaneously on a longer sequence of activities, from design to production, as agility at scale now requires.
-The evolution of the spirit of contracts is then gradually accompanied by more complete indicators.
-These indicators serve business satisfaction and IT operational performance.
+Le new ORSYS seminar (Editor's note: led by our expert trainer Alain Sacquet) presents the conditions for agile, collaborative and partnership-based contractualisation, as well as details of the three types of indicators at the heart of the new generation of agile contracts at scale.
+These new binding contracts enable customers and suppliers to collaborate simultaneously over a longer sequence of activities, from design to production, as agility at scale now requires.
+As the spirit of contracts evolves, more comprehensive indicators are gradually introduced.
+These indicators serve the satisfaction of the business and the operational performance of IT.

 The Year 2000 bugs and the euro